mmorency2021/quick_scan_container_images_parallel/README.md

 The test cases output will print to console, CSV and then convert CSV to XLS with python script.

 ## Pre-Requisites
+- Clone this github repo then use the scripts
 - Login to Private Registry Server with `podman login -u xxx quay.io`
 - To talk to Quay.io Or Private Registry via REST API, it requires oauth and bear token
 - Push images to Quay Repository with specific Organization